petranlaurentiu/ProjectIntegration/README.md

 # ProjectIntegration
- Fully integrate a bootstrap 4 theme into Yii2
+ Fully integrate a bootstrap 4 theme into Yii2 using AssetBundles